 Blood Clotting at Site of Injury

 The platelets help in the clotting of blood at the site of injury.
-The platelets form a clump at the damaged area.
-Fibrins are formed to complete the clot.
+Platelets along with the fibrin form clot at the wound site

 Transport of waste to the Kidney and Liver

 Blood enters the kidney where it is filtered to remove nitrogenous waste out of the blood plasma.
 The toxins from the blood are also removed by the liver.